SkyWest Airlines Tarmac Delay Contingency Plan

-SkyWest ‘s extended ground delay program plans require an aircraft back to the gate, or remote parking away from the gate, to offer egress, before it spends three hours (for domestic flights or four hours for International flights) on the tarmac unless:
+SkyWest ‘s Extended Tarmac Delay program plans require an aircraft back to the gate, or remote parking away from the gate, to offer egress, before it spends three hours (for domestic flights or four hours for international flights) on the tarmac unless:

 - The pilot-in-command (PIC) determines there is a safety or security risk to deplaning passengers, such as a weather event, or an air traffic control or government directive; or,

 - ATC (Air Traffic Control) advises the PIC that a return to the gate, or allowing passengers to deplane at a location other than the gate, would significantly disrupt airport operations.

-- Make timely announcements regarding the flight status and cause of delay(s), from the time SkyWest becomes aware of the delay, and every 30 minutes thereafter
+- Make timely announcements regarding the flight status and cause of delay(s), from the time SkyWest becomes aware of the delay, and every 30 minutes thereafter.

 - Allow customers to use cell phones and laptop computers and move freely about the cabin, in accordance with safety and federal guidelines.